 The last hour (9-10pm) is spent off skates, watching our main league scrim, helping to officiate, timing skater penalties, learning the rules in action, chilling out with your new friends, meeting the league, and generally absorbing the derby vibes.
 We’re aware that people also have lives outside of roller derby (what?) so attendance for the last hour isn’t compulsory, but it’s highly encouraged and will hugely help your understanding of our fast- paced sport!

-When you signed up, you paid £20, which covers your first four sessions.
+When you sign up, you'll pay £20, which covers your first four sessions.
 After that, each session costs £5.
 You can either pay upfront for the rest of the course, or pay as you go in cash.